REVISED COUNTY SHELTER-IN-PLACE ORDER EFFECTIVE BEGINNING TODAY

 City Updates: The City of Burlingame remains closed with the exception of certain essential services as described in the March 16 update below.
 In addition, the Building Division has provided clarification as to its operations.

-Building Division/Construction Projects: During the closure, the following construction projects are Allowed / Not Allowed to continue work (all subject to staffing availability):
+Building Division/Construction Projects: Visit the Building webpage for the latest information During the closure, the following construction projects are Allowed / Not Allowed to continue work (all subject to staffing availability):

 - Current Residential Construction Projects (all types) - Allowed

 - Current Commercial Construction Projects - Not Allowed